 These solutions are delivering substantial benefits to customers such as increased productivity, reduced costs and automated business processes as well as driving innovative new products and services, new lines of business and new business models.
 Services beyond connectivity are transforming businesses and industries.
 Discover ground-breaking, world-wide initiatives from operators and their partners:

-Operators are pursuing a wide range of beyond connectivity initiatives for the Internet of Things that build on the basics of IoT Connectivity solutions.
+Operators are pursuing a wide range of transformative IoT initiatives for the Internet of Things that build on the basics of IoT Connectivity solutions.
 Research by GSMA Intelligence identified an incremental revenue opportunity of $1.1 Trillion will exist by 2025 for beyond connectivity platforms, applications and solutions, far exceeding the IoT connectivity revenues.

 - Application Enablement Platforms that make it easier for IoT system developers to deliver their solutions;